glucee/openvpn-install/README.md

 - Block DNS leaks on Windows 10
 - Randomised server certificate name
 - Choice to protect clients with a password (private key encryption)
+- Support multiple users to use one .ovpn file
 - Many other little things!

 ## Compatibility